Grey Panthers Workshop begin

 In Your Blood draws on the threads between mothers and sons, football and cricket, traditional and contemporary dance and wraps it in a massive soundtrack by Darwin’s ARIA nominated producer James Mangohig.

-Auditions will be held on Tuesday May 15th, at Tracks Dance Studio, Frog Hollow Centre for the Arts, 56 McMinn St Darwin.
+Will be held at Tracks Dance Studio, Frog Hollow Centre for the Arts, 56 McMinn St Darwin.

 28/03/2018'Revisioning our city with Dance'April 5 & 6